DeepTrackAI/DeepTrack2/README.md

 ## Installation

-DeepTrack 2.1 requires at least python 3.6
+DeepTrack 2.1 requires at least python 3.6.

-To install DeepTrack 2.1, open a terminal or command prompt and run
+To install DeepTrack 2.1, open a terminal or command prompt and run:

     pip install deeptrack